 Cochise College believes that a student employment program can assist students by decreasing financial barriers to their education, by providing students a safe environment in which to work, and by developing their job skills and work habits.

 Cochise College students are eligible for student employment only if the following criteria are met:

-- At the time the student submits an application, the student must either have a cumulative grade point average of 2.0 or higher or it must be his/her first semester at Cochise College.
+- The student must either have a cumulative grade point average of 2.0 or higher or it must be their first semester at Cochise College.

 Please note: Student employment is limited to eight semesters of employment or three academic years and summer terms.
 Semesters are defined as Fall, Spring and Summer.
 Eligibility does not guarantee employment, and student employment positions are not based on financial need.